 Prizes must be awarded for the winners of both the best idea and crowd favourite categories.
 Have some fun here.

 Announce that the winning idea will get time/budget to be released into a production environment.
 This is another fantastic reward that motivates software engineers to come to a hackathon with enthusiasm and delight.
 They love seeing their ideas make it to production.

 This is the bit most people forget.
 After the hacking is complete and the prizes are handed out most people pat themselves on the back for a job well done and think the only thing left to do is clean up.

 But if you really want to take your hackathon to the next level then there are some key things to do now.

 Timeline for winning idea

 Actually follow up and announce a timeline for getting the winning idea into production.
-This is not just one of my core value in life of doing what you say you will but it also sets a clear precedent that the hackathon is important.
+This is not just one of my core values in life of doing what you say you will but it also sets a clear precedent that the hackathon is important to the business.

 Ideally don't let this be planned any later than a month away.
 Even if it's just running an A/B test of the new idea within an existing product.
 Get it out there ASAP!